HR-Billy/BestEats/README.md

       <img src="images/grocery.png" alt="Grocery Page Screenshot" width="500">
     </td>
     <td>
-      <b>Grocery Store:</b>  The store displays grocery items availabe for purchase.
+      <b>Grocery Store:</b>  The store displays grocery items available for purchase.
 The items available will be what local farmers are able to provide.
 This store is separate from other grocery chains and is the main feature that facilitates interaction between farmers and users.
     </td>
   </tr>
   <tr>